2023 Guide to AOTS Industry-Academia collaborative Programs (English)

 - Those able to arrange companies and organizations to assist with preparation and implementation of Industry-Academia collaborative programs in the countries and regions where they are conducted, as necessary

-- In cooperation with local universities, etc., carrying out required procedures for the establishment of the Industry-Academia collaborative programs, such as designing the program's subjects and carrying out scheduling.
+- In cooperation with local universities or universities in Japan, carrying out required procedures for the establishment of the Industry-Academia collaborative programs, such as designing the program's subjects and scheduling.

-- Creating a program curriculum in accordance with the applicant companies' desired knowledge and skills, selecting/requesting lecturers, and creating a syllabus and materials, etc.
+- Creating a program curriculum in accordance with the applicant companies' desired knowledge and skills, selecting/requesting lecturers, and creating a syllabus as well as materials, etc.

-- Procuring materials and equipment and carrying out management related to the proper use and maintenance of said materials and equipment when AOTS specifically acknowledges that they will enhance the effectiveness of guidance in the program.
+- Procuring and managing the proper use or maintenance of the materials and equipment only when AOTS specifically acknowledges that they will enhance the effectiveness of guidance in the program.

-- Coordinating with local universities, etc. for the program, including setting time slots for lectures, etc., recruiting students to take the program, and requesting for attendance management of the students.
+- Coordinating with local universities or universities in Japan for the program, including setting time slots for lectures, and so forth, recruiting students to take the program, and requesting for attendance management of the students.

-- Coordinating with local universities, etc. for implementation and management methods for the program, and providing support to carry out the program without any delays.
+- Coordinating with local universities or universities in Japan for implementation and how to operate the program and providing support to carry out the program without any delays.

 - As necessary, planning and implementing internships at applicant companies for students who were selected among the participants.
 If an applicant company is not appropriate for carrying out an internship, it shall be able to carry out the internship in cooperation with business-related companies.
 When doing so, the applicant company shall decide the timing, number of students, period, content, and the person in charge in consultation with the company which accepted the internship.

-- When an internship is to be carried out, providing guidance for applicable students in advance regarding the internship plan, and taking appropriate measures for the management of their health and safety.
+- When an internship is to be carried out, providing guidance for applicable students in advance regarding the internship plan, and appropriately managing their health and safety.

-- Reporting on progress of program implementation during the period of the Industry-Academia collaborative programs, creating completion reports, and reporting and settling expenses.
+- Reporting on progress of program implementation during the period of the Industry-Academia collaborative programs, summarizing completion reports, and reporting as well as settling expenses.